Glasgow Airport Movements 2021

-Relatives of the victims, however, denied any subsequent explosions had occurred and refuted the allegation that the driver of the car had any connection with the terrorist group.
+Relatives of the victims refuted that any subsequent explosions had occurred and the allegation that the driver of the car had any connection with the terrorist group.
 This did indeed prove to be correct.

-The US military subsequently apologised for the deadly strike which they described as `tragic mistake` after their own investigation found that an aid worker and nine members of his family, including seven children, had been killed.
+The US military subsequently apologised for the deadly strike which they described as a `tragic mistake` after their own investigation confirmed that it was indeed an aid worker and nine members of his family, including seven children, that had been killed.
 The youngest child was just two years old.
-One of the victims, Ahmad Naser, had been a translator with US forces and it was realised that the supposed secondary blast might have been due to a propane or gas tank rather than explosives.
-Relatives told the BBC the day after the attack that they had applied to be evacuated, and had been waiting for a phone call telling them to go to the airport.
+One of the victims, Ahmad Naser, had been a translator with US forces and it was realised that the supposed secondary blast might have been due to a propane or gas tank igniting rather than explosives.
+Relatives told the BBC the day after the attack that the Nasers had applied to be evacuated, and had been waiting for a phone call telling them to go to the airport.
 The fact that this horrendous but entirely avoidable tragedy should take place just as the Americans ended their 20-year occupation will cast an even darker stain on the chaotic US exit.
-The US military's miscalculation has also drawn questions as to the accuracy of future counter-terrorism operations in Afghanistan with a US presence no longer on the ground.
+The US military's miscalculation has also drawn questions as to the accuracy of future counter-terrorism operations in Afghanistan, especially with a US presence no longer on the ground.

-The RAF revealed it had crammed more than 400 Afghans onto their Globemaster transports - more than three times the aircraft's normal capacity - during its evacuation flights from Kabul.
-One British C-17 had 436 people aboard, which a spokesperson for 99 Squadron said was the biggest capacity flight in RAF history, although the US Air Force managed to get 823 people aboard one of their Globemasters during the operation.
-The crew, decided to take the refugees after they forced their way aboard the Qatar-bound jet in the early chaotic stages of the evacuation, rather than waste time an effort in likely futile attempt to evict some of them.
+The RAF revealed it had crammed more than 400 Afghans onto their Globemaster transports - more than three times the type's normal capacity - during its evacuation flights from Kabul.
+One British C-17 had 436 people aboard, which a spokesperson for 99 Squadron said was the biggest capacity flight in RAF history, although the US Air Force managed to get 823 people aboard one of their Globemasters during the same operation.
+The crew decided to take the refugees after they forced their way aboard the Qatar-bound jet during the early, chaotic stages of the evacuation, rather than waste time and effort in a likely futile attempt to evict some of them.

 (All RAF C-17 photos © MOD)

 Above & below Left: These incredible pictures show the record breaking Royal Air Force C-17 flight leaving Kabul with 436 relieved men, women and children crammed into the hold.
 The other vertical shot shows the interior of the USAF C-17 with 823 Afghans on board.
-The refugees ran up the half-open ramp while US forces were preparing for take-off.
+The refugees ran up the half-open ramp while the jet was preparing for take-off.
 (Images © BBC News / MOD / USAF).

-More than 15,000 people have been brought to safety by the British airlift alone, however, there are claims that at least 5,000 people with a right to settle in the UK may be still in Afghanistan, but some fear the true number is much higher, including hundreds of interpreters who aided British troops over the past two decades.
+More than 15,000 people have been brought to safety by the British airlift alone, however, there are claims that at least 5,000 people with a right to settle in the UK may be still in Afghanistan, including hundreds of interpreters who aided British troops over the past two decades, but some fear the true number is much higher.
 One interpreter who aided British troops for years said he was turned away from the airport after waiting for four days and said: 'I just feel that they don't care about us.'
-This is a view echoed by vast numbers Afghans, especially in Kabul, where day-to-day life was relatively safe and relaxed in sharp contrast to the strict regime imposed by the country`s new rulers.
+This is a view echoed by vast numbers of Afghans, especially in Kabul, where day-to-day life was relatively safe and relaxed, in sharp contrast to the strict regime imposed by the country`s new rulers.